Needlepoint Newsletter October 2005 - Samantha Taylor News

 A - day trip - - weekend - preferably a month ...

-... all trips are fine ( except on a rock ).
+... all trips are fine ( except over a rock ).
 We suggest - traveling to New York City - visit the Art Galleries - Museums and - especially - plan a visit to

 Phone: 212-288-0700 - Fax: 212-628-4417